Home

 • "For there are certain men crept in unawares, who were before of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness, and denying the only Lord God, and our Lord Jesus Christ."

+A tree is known by its fruits.
+So that one may say they are a good tree, but when they deny the Lord that is the Root of the good trees, then we know that they speak falsely.
 The real question I see here is this.
-Does this verse of scripture teach that Jesus Christ went to the cross to die for all men without exception, and thus has in some way redeemed false prophets and teachers by purchasing them in His blood?
-Some Theologians say yes, but logic, reason and the scriptures studied circumspectly declare this unbiblical.
-Such a misinterpretation (no matter how scholarly it's presented) is a blatant denial of particular redemption (recovery, by payment), and is justifiable support for the heretical teaching of universalism.
-For any doctrine that declares that everyone on earth were redeemed or bought by Christ's blood, is in error.
-Likewise, any doctrine that declares that false prophets and teachers were redeemed or bought by Christ's blood, is in error.
-Then how are we to harmonize the scriptures?
+Does the verse of 2nd Peter 2:1 teach that Jesus Christ went to the cross to die for all men without exception and has redeemed false prophets and teachers by purchasing them in His blood?
+Some commentaries and Theologians say yes--but logic, sound reasoning, Scriptures studied circumspectly, and the Spirit declare this unbiblical.
+Such a misinterpretation (no matter how scholarly it's presented) is a blatant denial of God's sovereignty, omnicience, particular redemption (full recovery, by payment), and is justifiable support for the heretical teaching of universalism.
+Because just as any doctrine that declares that everyone on earth will be redeemed or bought by Christ's blood is in error--likewise, any doctrine that declares that false prophets and false teachers are redeemed or bought by Christ's blood and then turn around and deny Him is in error.
+It is a very serious contradiction that doesn't lend itself to harmony of the scriptures.

 2nd Peter 2:1